talmolab/sleap/docs/installation.md

 # Installation

-SLEAP can be installed as a Python package on Windows, Linux and Mac OS X. We currently provide {ref}`experimental support for M1 Macs <m1mac>`.
+SLEAP can be installed as a Python package on Windows, Linux and Mac OS X. We currently provide {ref}`experimental support for Apple Silicon Macs <apple-silicon>`.

 SLEAP requires many complex dependencies, so we **strongly** recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to install it in its own isolated environment.
 See {ref}`Installing Miniconda<miniconda>` below for more instructions.